JuliaDataScience/JuliaDataScience/contents/stats.md

 ### Mean Absolute Deviation {#sec:stats_dispersion_mad}

-Since variance and standard deviation uses the mean in their mathematical formulation, they are also **sensitive to outliers**.
+Since variance and standard deviation use the mean in their mathematical formulation, they are also **sensitive to outliers**.
 This is where a **dispersion measure that uses the median instead of the mean** would be useful.
 This is exactly the case of the **median absolute deviation (mad) which is defined as the median of the absolute difference between measurements and their median value**.
-`mad` is an extreme robust dispersion measure since it uses twice the median to calculate first the central tendency followed by the difference between observations and their central distance:
+`mad` is an extremely robust dispersion measure since it uses twice the median to calculate first the central tendency followed by the difference between observations and their central distance:

 $$ \operatorname{mad}(x) = \operatorname{median}(|x_i - \operatorname{median}(x)|), $$ {#eq:mad}